Skip to main content

 • Template Name: A descriptive name that clearly identifies the template's purpose (e.g., "Zirconia Crown", "Metal Framework", "Full Denture")

-After creating your production template, you can add individual production steps that define the manufacturing workflow.
-Each step includes:
+After creating your production template, you can add individual production tasks that define the manufacturing workflow.
+Each task includes:

-• Step Name: Descriptive name for the production step
+• Task Name: Descriptive name for the production task

-• Sequence: Order in which the step should be performed
+• Sequence: Order in which the task should be performed

-• Workstation: The specific workstation where the step will be completed
+• Workstation: The specific workstation where the task will be completed

-• Duration: Estimated time required to complete the step
+• Duration: Estimated time required to complete the task

 • Estimated Days: Number of days allocated for completion